kivra-thohut/java_keystore_example/Certificates.md

 Usage: Can be used in legal, financial, or governmental contexts to ensure the authenticity of documents.
 Example: A digital signature on a PDF document that verifies the document has not been altered and confirms the identity of the signer.
 Summary
-Serverlegitimation:

-## Examples
+## Serverlegitimation Example

-Purpose: Server authentication.
+* Purpose: Server authentication.
-Usage: Securing web communications (e.g., HTTPS).
+* Usage: Securing web communications (e.g., HTTPS).
-Example: SSL/TLS certificates used by websites.
+* Example: SSL/TLS certificates used by websites.

-Stämpellegitimation:
+## Stämpellegitimation Example

-Purpose: Document or transaction authentication.
+* Purpose: Document or transaction authentication.
-Usage: Ensuring the authenticity and integrity of documents.
+* Usage: Ensuring the authenticity and integrity of documents.
-Example: Digital signatures on legal documents.
+* Example: Digital signatures on legal documents.

-Visual Representation
+## Serverlegitimation Visual Representation
-Serverlegitimation:

 Client <-> Server (Server presents SSL/TLS certificate to authenticate itself to the client).

-Stämpellegitimation:
+## Stämpellegitimation Visual Representation

 Document <-> Digital Signature (Document is signed with a digital signature to verify its authenticity and integrity).
 These terms may have specific meanings in certain contexts, so it's always a good idea to refer to the relevant documentation or standards for precise definitions.